kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-converter.md

         String username = request.getParameter("username");
         String password = request.getParameter("password");

-        // Create an Authentication object based on the extracted information return new UsernamePasswordAuthenticationToken(username, password);
+        // Creating an Authentication object based on the extracted information return new UsernamePasswordAuthenticationToken(username, password);
     }
 }
 ```

-In this example, `CustomAuthenticationConverter` implements the `AuthenticationConverter` interface and overrides the `convert` method to extract authentication information from query parameters and create a `UsernamePasswordAuthenticationToken` object.
+In this example, `CustomAuthenticationConverter` implements the `AuthenticationConverter` interface and overrides the `convert` method to fetch authentication data from query parameters and create a `UsernamePasswordAuthenticationToken` object.

 ### Configuring AuthenticationConverter

-To use `AuthenticationConverter`, configure it in the Spring Security configuration to be invoked during the authentication process.
+To utilize the `AuthenticationConverter`, it needs to be configured within the Spring Security setup to handle authentication tasks.

 ### Example: